nestybox/sysbox/docs/quickstart/dind.md

 -   A host directory bind-mounted into the system container's `/var/lib/docker` must only be mounted on a **single system container at any given time**.
-This is a restriction imposed by the Docker daemon, which does not allow its image cache to be shared concurrently among multiple daemon instances.
+This is a restriction imposed by the inner Docker daemon, which does not allow its image cache to be shared concurrently among multiple daemon instances.
 Sysbox will check for violations of this rule and report an appropriate error during system container creation.